 If your time is valuable... online surveys are probably not for you.

 However, if you enjoy scrolling Facebook or playing games on your phone while watching TV (Yes, I'm guilty of it from time to time as well), then answering simple questions and earning a few bucks in the process may be what you’re looking for.

 In that case, SurveyCompare might be worth a try.

-My personal preference when it comes to making money online is creating passive income, so the work I put into today pays me for many years to come...
+My personal preference when it comes to making money online is creating passive income with an online business, so the work I put in today pays me for many years to come...